A violation-of-expectation paradigm building on the main MB2 study

 Links

-- Listserv: join here.
+- Listserv: join here

 - Materials, Protocols, and Documentation: MB2 lab manual

-Contributors
+MB2P Contributors

-Please note that access to infants/infant lab is NOT a prerequisite.
+We encourage everyone who is interested in the project to contact Project Lead Robert Hepach.
+Please note that access to infants/an infant lab is NOT a prerequisite.